projetmbc-tools/for-dev/spkpb/spkpb/README.md

 2) [ #2 ] ERROR: bad things appear.

 One basic showcase.
-    * ONLY FOR THE TERMINAL OUPUT!
+    * Write just on the terminal.

 ---------------
 1 WARNING FOUND